google/startup-os/tools/reviewer/remote_server/README.md

 1. Server exchange code for `accessToken`/`refreshToken` pair
 1. `/gcode` endpoint responds with `accessToken`/`refreshToken` pair

+Note: server has to be secured by HTTPS so code and tokens are secure in transit.

 ## Refreshing token
 1. Client posts `refreshToken` to `/refresh` endpoint